Complete Gaudí with Park Güell, Casa Batlló and Sagrada Familia Tower Access

 The facade of Casa Vincens is a totally different experience.
 One of Gaudí’s earliest works, it is colourful and flamboyant in the over-the-top manner of an architect still developing his own style and vernacular.

-It can be hard to know where to look on your first visit to La Sagrada Família, so it’s lucky you have a Gaudí expert on hand to guide your experience.
-You’ll spend a full hour exploring the church itself, from its detailed façade to the stained glass windows inside.
-According to his wishes, Gaudí was buried under the church after his death (the tragic story of which you will hardly believe).
+It can be hard to know where to look on your first visit to La Sagrada Familia, so it’s lucky you have a Gaudí expert on hand to guide your experience.
+You’ll spend a full hour exploring the church itself, from its detailed facade to the stained glass windows inside.
+According to his wishes, Gaudí was buried under the church after his death: a tragic story of which you will hardly believe.

 Your tour also includes pre-reserved access to ascend one of the church towers, for incredible views over Barcelona and beyond.

-Due to the popularity of Gaudí and his works, we’ll find long lines outside all three of the sites we enter (Casa Batlló, Park Guell & La Sagrada Família), but with pre-reserved entrance to each, we’ll sail straight inside.
+Due to the popularity of Gaudí and his works, we’ll find long lines outside all three of the sites we enter (Casa Batlló, Park Güell and La Sagrada Familia), but with pre-reserved entrance to each, we’ll sail straight inside.
 With small groups of 15 people or fewer and headsets for every guest, you’ll find it easy to hear and interact with your guide.
 Meanwhile our private transport between sites means you’ll cover more ground than would be possible even in a whole day on your own.

 Give Gaudí the time he deserves on this complete tour of his finest works.